josemariav/josemariav.github.io/index.markdown

 # Welcome!

-This is my website where I post about the [academic projects](/projects/) and [policy work](policy) that I'm developing or have completed.
+In this website you will find details about [academic projects](/projects/) and [policy work](policy).

 Feel free to contact me via email or social media, specially if you want a publication that is not available online.

+D.Phil. in Public policy, University of Oxford
+M.P.A in Public Administration, Tsinghua University M.A. in International Relations, University of Chicago B.A. in Internatinal Relations, Tsinghua University